-Ted Hughes was born 17 August 1930, and died 28 October 1998.
+Ted Hughes was born on 17 August 1930 and died on 28 October 1998.

 - The only calibration that counts is how much heart people invest, how much they ignore their fears of being hurt or caught out or humiliated.
 And the only thing people regret is that they didn’t live boldly enough, that they didn’t invest enough heart, didn’t love enough.
 Nothing else really counts at all.